Mitridathes/tidy-data/README.md

 # Tidying Data with R (dplyr and tidyr)

+1. Column headers that are values
+2. Multiple variables in one column
+3. Variables stored in rows and columns
+4. Multiple observational units in the same table
+5. Single observational unit in multiple tables
+6. Final example

 ## 1. Column headers that are values

 | The first problem is when you have column headers that are values, not variable names.
 I've